Paper, Scissors, Gravity

 Frame dragging showed up in the spectrum.
 A rotating black hole drags spacetime itself around with it, and that shows up as broken symmetries.
 Rotations that should be equivalent but aren't, because the black hole's spin picks out a preferred direction.

 How do you know it's real and not a lattice artifact?
 You test two backgrounds.
 On a charged black hole (Reissner-Nordström), the metric components , so time and space aren't interchangeable.
-Boosts mix time and space.
-They should break harder than rotations.
+Boosts mix time and space, so they should break harder than rotations.
 On de Sitter (expanding universe), , so boosts and rotations should break equally.
 Here's what the search found:

 | Background | Rotations | Boosts | Why |